michelejoseph1/knowledge_landscape_stability_kit/README.md

 <h1>knowledge landscape stability kit</h1>

 <p>
-this toolkit highlights where internal documentation causes genai systems to give inconsistent answers. it works by checking how stable the model’s response is when the same question is phrased in slightly different ways.
+compression-aware intelligence (CAI) states that Hallucination is a representational conflict problem.
+Compression strain measures it.
+CAI is the framework for evaluating it. this toolkit highlights where internal documentation causes genai systems to give inconsistent answers. it works by checking how stable the model’s response is when the same question is phrased in slightly different ways.
 </p>

 <p>